yuri-ktm/melonly-docs/public/markdown/1.x/directory-structure.md

 ## `/database`

 % In this directory database migrations are created by default.
 You may also store SQLite database there if you feel it convenient.

+## `/lang`

+% This directory does not exist by default, but you can create it and host your app [translation](/docs/1.x/localization) files inside it.

 ## `/public`